-Patrick Burgess, MD, PhD
+Patrick Burgess, MD, PHD

-Dr. Burgess received his bachelor’s in engineering from Ohio State University followed by a PhD in chemical engineering with a focus in digital control mathematics at Princeton University.
-He then later received his medical degree from the University of Miami and completed his residency and nephrology fellowship at the University of Alabama in Birmingham.
+Dr. Burgess received a bachelor’s degree in engineering from Ohio State University followed by a PhD in chemical engineering with a focus in digital control mathematics from Princeton University, and later, a medical degree from University of Miami.
+He completed his residency and nephrology fellowship at University of Alabama in Birmingham.

 Dr. Burgess is a frequent author and presenter, and is a member of the American Diabetes Association, American Medical Association, and American Society of Nephrology.